 morning and go to a Zen temple every now and then to chill out and relax.

-started teaching acting there were very few English speaking theatre companies.
-The
+When I first started teaching acting there were very few English speaking theatre

 In the first year of my course, I witness students undergo an enormous transformation.

 A new light shines from them as they overcome challenges they never thought they'd